 11. Made From Sustainable Materials

 Cedar is a sustainable and recyclable material but remember the wood must come from somewhere.
-Fiber cement on the other hand is a mixture of sand, cement, and fibers that contain recycled wood.
-Disposal plans are still being developed for fiber cement board, mostly because the product has only been around for 30-ish years and lasts 50 or more.
+Fiber cement, on the other hand, is a mixture of cement, wood fiber and other additives that contain recycled wood.
 Compared to vinyl siding production fiber cement is much more sustainable, being inert compared to the toxins that are released along every level in the life cycle of vinyl.

 One of the supposed biggest disadvantages of contractors installing fiber cement siding is how difficult it is to work with.
 Granted the material doesn't cut as fast as vinyl or aluminum and the long pieces are more brittle than wood but labor costs and resources aren't that increased.
-Fiber cement installation is a two person job but any type of siding should be if done with quality.
+Fiber cement installation is generally installed by professionals, but a homeowner with the right tools can complete the job as well..
 Gaps do need to be left on edges to account for the expansion and contraction of the fiber cement material (and in wood) but if anything that increases the cutting tolerances.

-Another common gripe among installers is the disdain with the amount of dust kicked up during cutting.
-This is true when using a circular saw but there is more than one way to cut the material.
-Using either a dedicated sheer or a drill attachment cuts the material slower, but it does so without kicking up anywhere near the amount of dust.
+Using either a dedicated sheer or a drill attachment cuts the material slower without kicking up anywhere near the amount of dust as a circular saw.
 Plus, even circular saw dust attachments do a great job of collecting airborne particles without sacrificing cut speed.

 Many household building products boast about their longevity but do little to back up that claim.
-Shingles are a great example, offering a 15 year warranty but one that is prorated to pennies on the dollar of the original purchase.
-The Allura 50-year warranty provides up to double the replacement reimbursement from the 1st to 35th year and full price from the 36th to 50th.
+Shingles are a great example, offering a 15-year warranty but one that is prorated to pennies on the dollar of the original purchase.
+The Allura warranty provides customers with added protection for many years..
 This is a huge advantage for homeowners knowing they'll likely only need to side their house one time and for contractors knowing that a company stands by their materials.

 One of the biggest allures of metal roofing for construction contractors is the fact that 3' X 14' sections of roof can be covered in seconds compared to laying and layering multiple 12” X 36” of individual shingles.
 Fiber cement siding has the ability to offer that increased coverage as well in the form of architectural panels.
 The panels come in sizes up to 4' X 10' and are a great way to not only add unique style, but cut down the installation time as well.
 Even lap siding products are available in widths ranging from 4” to 12” and 12' long.

 The main theme of fiber cement is options.
 From the various styles and colors available to widths and more.
 Another great option is having the fiber cement siding come primed only (paint on site) or in the finished colors.
-Painting the siding can be a great way for homeowners to save on some materials costs or to change the color of the siding down the line using acrylics.
+Painting the siding can be a great way for homeowners to save on some material costs.
 Contracts can also touch up any blemishes that may result in the handling of the materials.

 While most fiber cement boards are blind nailed for aesthetic reasons, they can also be face nailed if needed.
 The ability to face nail a fiber cement board both on the top as well as the bottom or middle makes it more secure in high wind climates.
 The nails on the face can easily be covered with touch up paint and are difficult to distinguish anywhere other than up close.
 Comparatively, vinyl or aluminum siding can only be fastened at the top nailing lip.